yuchaojiang/Canopy/README.md

 * [Which CNAs and SNAs should I use?](https://github.com/yuchaojiang/Canopy/blob/master/instruction/SNA_CNA_input.md)

 * What is matrix C?
+How do I deal with overlapping CNAs?

   Matrix C is only needed if overlapping CNAs are used as input -- if there is no overlapping CNA, C can be left as null.
 If there are overlapping CNA events, the columns of the C matrix are the CNA ***events*** and the rows are the CNA ***regions***.